jjacke13/holesail-nix/README.md

 	};

-then you can use the configuration options provided by the modules in your configuration
+then you can use the configuration options provided by the modules in your configuration Alternatively, if you want all the configuration options available, just use the module named ' holesail ' which includes all of the above modules.

 For documentation on how to use Holesail, go to: https://docs.holesail.io/ .